cjj20/publictransportbus/README.md

 To obtain matched stops, osm stops and gtfs stops:
 1. sudo apt-get install libosmpbf-dev
+2. In OSM-binary folder: mkdir build && cd build  then: cmake ..   then: make  finally enter :make install
-2. g++ -O3 -std=c++0x -Wall -Wextra -o getdata listgtfs2.cpp gettingosmdatacopy.cc -lprotobuf-lite -losmpbf -lz
+3. g++ -O3 -std=c++0x -Wall -Wextra -o getdata listgtfs2.cpp gettingosmdatacopy.cc -lprotobuf-lite -losmpbf -lz
-3. ./getdata isle-of-man-latest.osm.pbf
+4. ./getdata isle-of-man-latest.osm.pbf

-Note: the -lprotobuf-lite tag is required so if prompted install protobuf may have to do so
+Note: the -lprotobuf-lite tag is related to OSM-binary which libosmpbfreader is dependent on.
+But if prompted to install protobuf may have to do so

 Note: Need git submodules in order to run the code.
 Instructions: git submodule add  https://github.com/openstreetmap/OSM-binary OSM-binary